michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Added: the minified version of the library.
 * Added: the ability to add fields in the taxonomy definition page.
 * Added: the ability to add meta boxes in pages added by the framework.
 * Added: the ability to set the target section ID in the `addSettingFields()` method so that the `section_id` key can be omitted for the next passing field arrays.